Operation Achse: From the invasion of Sicily to the fall of Fascism

 The Allied invasion of Sicily began on 10 July 1943, and established solid beachheads, despite Italian and German counterattacks.
 The political and military leaders of the two countries reacted immediately to the worsening situation.
 In Rome, Ambrosio urged unrealistic demands for help from Germany on Mussolini.
 Among the German commanders in Italy, Eberhard von Mackensen and Albert Kesselring became increasingly skeptical about Italian defense capabilities, and asked for reinforcements.

-Hitler, more and more worried about an Italian collapse, decided to send the 1st Fallschirmjäger-Division to Sicily immediately, and then sent the headquarters of XIV Panzer Corps (under General Hube) and the 29th Panzergrenadier Division, ready for deployment, to Reggio Calabria.
+Hitler, more and more worried about an Italian collapse, decided to send the 1st Fallschirmjäger-Division to Sicily immediately, and then sent the headquarters of XIV Panzer Corps (General Hans Hube) and the 29th Panzergrenadier Division, ready for deployment, to Reggio Calabria.
 On 17 July, Hitler decided to meet with Mussolini and his collaborators, and assess their resolve to continue the war.

 The meeting was near Feltre on 19 July 1943.
 On the same day, Rome was attacked by 690 bombers of the USAAF, which accelerated maneuvers by monarchists, high military officers, and even part of the Fascist leadership, more and more concerned with finding a way out of the war.
 The Feltre meeting accomplished little.
 Despite pleas by Ambrosio to present Italy's critical situation clearly and to ask for freedom of action to withdraw from the war, Mussolini was weak and indecisive and only asked for more German help in the defense of Italy, while Hitler made an exhausting speech in favor of fighting till the end.
 Moreover, Hitler gave an optimistic view of the situation and refused the sweeping Italian requests for more land and air support, mentioning technical and operative difficulties.
 But also, he did not heed the vehement requests of Jodl, Keitel and Warlimont: to create a unified command in Italy under German control, to move the many Italian troops in northern Italy south (towards the regions attacked by the Allies), and to give command of the Axis forces in the theatre to General Wolfram von Richthofen.

 After the meeting, Hitler was convinced that he had lifted Mussolini's morale.
 Field Marshal Erwin Rommel had been put in charge of forces being organized in Bavaria for intervention in case of Italy's defection ("Operation Alaric").
 Rommel was worried about the fate of German troops in Sicily and southern Italy, who would be cut off from Germany by an Italian "betrayal".
 But Hitler ignored warnings from Rommel.
 On 21 July, Hitler decided to suspend the planning of "Alaric" and to send German reinforcements to Italy.
 The codename "Alaric" was later quietly changed to "Achse" to avoid offending the Italians (Alaric was the Visigothic king who sacked Rome in 410).

 On 25 July, before he learned of the fall of Mussolini, Hitler sent six Heer (Army) divisions to Italy, including a Panzer division, and three Waffen-SS divisions.
 Rommel and his headquarters (then in Munich) were sent to Thessaloniki to control a new army group in the Balkans.